Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Apollo Endosurgery overview

 Apollo Endosurgery, Inc. , a medical technology company, focuses on the design, development, and commercialization of medical devices.
-The company offers OverStitch and OverStitch Sx Endoscopic Suturing Systems that enable advanced endoscopic procedures by allowing physicians to place full thickness sutures and secure the approximation of tissue through a flexible endoscope.
-It also provides Orbera, an intragastric balloon system that reduces stomach capacity causing patients to consume less following the procedure, and delays gastric content emptying under the Orbera Intragastric Balloon System, BIB, and Orbera365 Managed Weight Loss System brands; and Orbera Coach, a digital and remotely delivered aftercare program.
-The company sells its products to medical services providers; and hospitals, outpatient surgical centers, clinics, and physicians in the United States, Brazil, Australia, and other European countries.
-Apollo Endosurgery, Inc. was founded in 2005 and is headquartered in Austin, Texas.
+The company offers OverStitch and OverStitch Sx Endoscopic Suturing Systems that enable advanced endoscopic procedures by allowing physicians to sutures and secure the approximation of tissue through a flexible endoscope.
+It also provides Orbera, an intragastric balloon system that reduces stomach capacity causing patients to consume less following the procedure, as well as delays gastric content emptying under the Orbera Intragastric Balloon System, BIB, and Orbera365 Managed Weight Loss System brands.
+Additionally, the company offers X-Tack Endoscopic HeliX Tacking System, a suture-based device for closing and healing defects in the lower and upper gastrointestinal tract.
+The company sells its products to medical services providers; and hospitals, outpatient surgical centers, clinics, and physicians in the United States, Australia, Costa Rica, and other European countries.
+Apollo Endosurgery, Inc.

 Apollo Endosurgery in the news

 MDXG: New Captain on the Bridge

 Frequently asked questionsWhat percentage of Apollo Endosurgery is owned by insiders or institutions?

 Currently 8.056% of Apollo Endosurgery shares are held by insiders and 74.239% by institutions.
 How many people work for Apollo Endosurgery?

 Latest data suggests 202 work at Apollo Endosurgery.
 When does the fiscal year end for Apollo Endosurgery?